Neem Karoli Baba

-Neem Karoli Baba (नीम करौली बाबा) or Neeb Karori Baba (नीब करौरी बाबा) (born: Laksman Narayan Sharma; c.
-1900 – 11 September 1973), also known to his followers as Maharaj-ji, was a Hindu guru and a devotee of the Hindu deity Hanuman.
+Neem Karoli Baba (born Lakshman Narayan Sharma; c.
+1900 - 11 September 1973) (नीम करौली बाबा) also known as Neeb Karori Baba.
+His devotees called him "maharaj-ji".
+He is considered one of the most revered and influential spiritual master on 20th century India.
+He was an ardent devotee of lord Hanuman.
+His love, simplicity, at dedication to selfless service drew millions of people from all over the world.
+His name "Neem Karoli" Baba comes from Neem Karoli (or Neem Karori), a village in the Farrukhabad district of Uttar Pradesh, where he spent significant time during his early years and perform several documented miracles.

 Biography

 Kainchi Dham ashram established by Neem Karoli Baba in 1964.

 Lakshman Narayan Sharma was born around 1900 in the village Akbarpur in the Firozabad district of Uttar Pradesh, India, in a wealthy Brahmin family.
-After being married by his parents at the age of 11, he left home to become a wandering sadhu (religious hermit).
+After being married by his parents at the age of 11, he left home to become a wandering sadhu.

+Neem Karoli Baba, known at the time as Baba Lakshman Das (also spelled "Laxman Das"), left his home in c.
+1911 and wandered through Northern India.
 He later returned home, at his father's request, to live a settled married life.
-He fathered two sons and a daughter.
-Neem Karoli Baba, known at the time as Baba Lakshman Das (also spelled "Laxman Das"), left his home in 1958 and wandered through Northern India.
+He fathered two sons Anek Singh and Dhrma Narayan Sharma and a daughter Girija.
 During his life two main ashrams were built, at Kainchi and at Vrindavan.
+The Kainchi Dham, where he stayed in the last decade of his life, was built in 1964 with a Hanuman ji temple.
 In time, over 100 temples were constructed in his name.

-The Kainchi Dham, where he stayed in the last decade of his life, was built in 1964 with a Hanuman ji temple.
-Neem Karoli Baba died at approximately 1:15 a.m. on 11 September 1973 in a hospital at Vrindavan, India, after slipping into a diabetic coma.
+Neem Karoli Baba died at about 1:15 a.m. on 11 September 1973 in a hospital at Vrindavan, India, after slipping into a diabetic coma.
 He had been returning by night train to Kainchi near Nainital, from Agra where he had visited a heart specialist due to experiencing pains in his chest.
 He and his traveling companions had disembarked at Mathura railway station where he began convulsing and was taken to a hospital where he died.
 His last words, repeated several times, were "Jaya Jagadish Hare" ("Hail to the Lord of the Universe").
 His samadhi (shrine) was built in the complex of the Vrindavan ashram.